James E. Davis (Los Angeles police officer): First term

 James E. Davis made a name for himself as the head of the vice squad during Prohibition.
 When Chief Davis created a "gun squad" staffed with 50 policemen, he publicly announced "the gun-toting element and the rum smugglers are going to learn that murder and gun-toting are most inimical to their best interest."
-Davis declared that the LAPD "would "hold court on gunmen in the Los Angeles streets; I want them brought in dead, not alive and will reprimand any officer who shows the least mercy to a criminal."
+Davis declared that the LAPD would "hold court on gunmen in the Los Angeles streets; I want them brought in dead, not alive and will reprimand any officer who shows the least mercy to a criminal."
 For his efforts, he won the moniker "Two-Gun Davis."

 The primary "targets" of Davis' department were purveyors of vice, radicals, and vagrants.

 Davis was a proponent of the use of radio in police work.
 In 1929, he ordered his staff to investigate the use of radio for dispatching officers.
-However, it was up to his successor, Roy E. Steckel, to put the radio in L.A.P.D. vehicles.
+It was his successor, Roy E. Steckel, who put radio in L.A.P.D. vehicles.

 Second term

 After being succeeded by and succeeding Police Chief Roy E. Steckel, Davis served as chief from 1933 to 1939.
 In his second-go-round as chief, Davis developed a reputation as a reformer.
 Under Chief Steckel, departmental regulations forbidding the solicitation of rewards or the acceptance of gratuities by policemen had lapsed; Davis reimplemented the restrictions.
 He also fired 245 police officers for misconduct in the first four years of his second term.

 However, in reality, Two-Gun Davis was to serve one of the most corrupt mayors in Los Angeles history, Frank L. Shaw, who had been elected despite the opposition of the Chandler Family, conservatives who owned the powerful Los Angeles Times newspaper.
 (The 1910 L.A.
 Times building bombing had been carried out by a union member, upset with the anti-union stance of publisher Harrison Gray Otis, whose son-in-law Harry Chandler would take over as publisher of the Times in 1917.
 The bombing killed 21 newspaper employees and injured 100.)

 To curry favor with the Chandlers, Shaw appointed Davis chief.
 Chandler was fiercely anti-labor, and Davis, as chief, could provide police muscle to discourage unionization.

 Davis formed a "Red Squad" in order to "investigate and control radical activities, strikes, and riots."
-According to the Official LAPD website, one Police Commissioner declared his support for Davis' Red Squad, saying, "The more the police beat them up and wreck their headquarters, the better.
+According to the Official LAPD website, one Police Commissioner (Mark A. Pierce) declared his support for Davis' Red Squad, saying, "The more the police beat them up and wreck their headquarters, the better.
 Communists have no Constitutional rights and I won't listen to anyone who defends them."

 Mayor Shaw appointed his campaign manager, James "Sunny Jimmy" Bolger, to serve as Davis' secretary, in order to keep a tight rein on the Chief.

 Under Chief Davis, the LAPD would become mired in corruption, becoming active agents in the promotion of vice.